 For instance, if you want to view the Backup scheduled tasks, you need to execute the command like this:

 Moreover, the command also accepts wildcards, so you can find all scheduled tasks with a certain text in their name.
-For example, if you want to find all the scheduled tasks that contain Backup in their name, all you have to do is add a * character in the command, like this:
+For example, if you want to find all the scheduled tasks that contain Backup in their name, all you have to do is add an asterisk (*) in the command, like this:

 Addendum: The location of scheduled tasks

 You might wonder where scheduled tasks are stored.
-They are saved in three different locations: the Windows Registry and as files on your computer in a protected folder called Tasks.
+They are saved in two different locations: the Windows Registry and as files on your computer, in a protected folder called Tasks.

 The files are found at this location:

-If you prefer to use environment variables, they’re found at this location:
+If you prefer using environment variables, they’re found at this location:

-However, to be able to access this location, you need to be signed in with a user account with administrator privileges.
+However, you need to be signed in with a user account with administrator privileges to access this location.

 The registry paths where scheduled tasks are stored in Windows 10 and Windows 11 are these: